 Other aircraft flown: B-1B, B-2A, B-52H, C-17A, E-9A, F-15D, F-15E, HH-60G, MC-12W, MQ-1B, MQ-9A, QF-4E, T-38A, TU-2S

 MAJOR AWARDS AND DECORATIONS

-Defense Superior Service Medal with two oak leaf clusters
+Defense Superior Service Medal with three oak leaf clusters

 Legion of Merit with oak leaf cluster